criswell/uca-gpl/DEVELOPMENT.md

 we tried to avoid these problems by using entities we call "atoms".

 An "atom" is an object which defines some activity in the client agent which we desire to execute atomically.
+Example activities include interacting with CCMS to obtain commands, submitting asset information, and communicating with the NMSA.
+The client agent holds the atoms in a queue and every loop executes those atoms which are still active/alive.
+Using this atom model, we can define an arbitrary number of activities for the client agent to manage.

 > It should be noted that the client agent does not ensure atomicity in the
 > atoms defined in its queue.
 Instead, it assumes the atom's developer is